 Greg gets up and stuns us with an unaccompanied version of ‘Wild Thing.’

 So Scott and I did our doo wop version of ‘Blue Moon.’

 It was a great impromptu party.
 The Haines family was another great swim team family.

-That night Scott and I were sitting in the window, saying how great everything was.
-I told him Susan (How come every girlfriend is named Susan?) was nice, when a dark cloud came over his face.
+That night Scott and I are sitting in the window, saying how great everything is.
+I tell him Susan (How come every girlfriend is named Susan?) is nice, when a dark cloud comes over his face.

-“Shoot,” he said.
+“Shoot,” he says.
 “I haven’t even thought about North Carolina.”

 “What about North Carolina?”

 “My family always goes there with when school lets out.”